 - Two passport photos

-- Official copy of his or her birth certificate
+- Official copy of their birth certificate

 - Photocopy of passport’s photo, signature, and visa pages